oliviacarlisle/AI-CSV-Parser/README.md

 - Physical addresses (with proper formatting for street, city, state, and zip)
 - Phone numbers (in various formats, perfect for testing the AI cleaning)

-Each row is approximately 100 bytes in size.
+> Note: Each row is approximately 95–100 bytes in size, on average.

 ### OpenAI Integration